neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

 #### Task 2: Create view

-In this task, you will create a view that will show the current user’s problem reports.
-Later you will use this view with the filter function in the canvas app.
+In this task, create a view that will show the current user’s problem reports.
+Later this view will be used with the filter function in the canvas app.

 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) page and make sure you are in the correct environment.